 Dr. Luo holds a PhD from the University of Michigan, Ann Arbor, and is an accomplished engineer at Cummins Power Generator.

-Dr. Luo has extensive experience in guiding students to success, having coached the Minnetonka Middle School East Science Bowl team to a remarkable 4th place finish at the national level in 2023 in its first year.
+Dr. Luo has extensive experience guiding students to success, having coached the Minnetonka Middle School East Science Bowl team to win the State Champion in 2023 and 2025, and led the MATHCOUNTS team to win the State Champion in 2023 in its first year.
 As a First LEGO League coach, his team qualified for the State level and earned the prestigious Project Award twice.

 His hands-on approach and dedication to the STEM education have equipped him with effective strategies to engage students and foster their passion for learning.